MarkAppprogrammer/NetworkScannerbyMark/README.md

 Also you need nmap, gobuster, and sudo privalges to use scrapy.

-To not have to run the python file with sudo privallges every time do:
+To not have to run the python file with sudo privileges every time do:
 ```
 setcap cap_net_raw=eip /usr/bin/pythonX.X
 setcap cap_net_raw=eip /usr/bin/tcpdump